was in the radio plays Nikki got the full attention she so rightly deserved. Seen from

 In 1945 Lee and Boucher thought Barbara was excellent as a girl who could do anything a script demanded.
-That's why they included more of Nikki-Ellery.
-She was let go by July of that same year for missing episodes and drinking on the job.
+They even included more Nikki-Ellery interaction. ... (click on picture for more)

 In 1945 following the success of her co-starring appearances with Victor Jory in "Dangerously Yours" (1944) and "Matinee Theatre" (1945) Trudy was picked to play Nikki Porter playing opposite Sydney Smith ... (click on picture for more)